LinkUpStudio/ruby-course-presentations/homework/3/PITCHME.md

 subject(:tomatoes_bag) { bag_of(tomato(cost: 10), quantity: 250) }

 describe '#+' do
-  context 'when objects with the same ingredient' do
+  context 'when given objects with the same ingredient' do
     let(:other_tomatoes_bag) { bag_of(tomato(cost: 10), quantity: 350) }

-    it 'returns new IngredientQuantity' do
-      summary_bag = tomatoes_bag + other_tomatoes_bag
+    it 'returns new instance with summed quantities' do summary_bag = tomatoes_bag + other_tomatoes_bag
       expect(summary_bag.quantity).to eq(600)
     end
   end

-  context 'when objects with different ingredients' do
+  context 'when given objects with different ingredients' do
     let(:potatoes_bag) { bag_of(potato(cost: 5), quantity: 1500) }

     it 'raises error' do